hickeng/financial/README.md

   # gain mandated by f8937
   f8937_gain = alternate_gain_calc

-  # that's our true gain, so we should be ok with an avgo_basis of avgo_fmv... but f8937 says the adjust avgo basis must be:
+  # that's our true full gain, so we should be ok with a future avgo_basis of avgo_fmv... but f8937 says the adjusted avgo basis must be:
   # avgo_basis = vmw_basis - cash_received + f8937_gain
   #
-  # This is still okay, as that simplifies
+  # This is still makes sense, as that simplifies
   # avgo_basis = vmw_basis - cash_received + cash_received + avgo_fmv - vmw_basis
   # avgo_basis = avgo_fmv

   f8949_basis = vmw_basis
 }